CrisBeFranc/Putget-Temperature/README.md

 Total Static RAM memory (data + bss): 7168 bytes
 Total RAM memory (data + bss + heap + stack): 7168 bytes
 Total Flash memory (text + data + misc): 43402 bytes
-Image: .\.build\K64F\ARM\mbed-os-example-blinky.bin
+Image: .\.build\K64F\ARM\ccb24_a1_K64F.bin
 ```

 ### Program your board

 1. Connect your mbed device to the computer over USB.
+2. Connect your mbed device to the Internet over Ethernet.
-1. Copy the binary file to the mbed device.
+3. Copy the binary file to the mbed device.
-1. Press the reset button to start the program.
+4. Press the reset button to start the program.

-The LED on your platform turns on and off.
+The LCD on your platform turns on and it starts sending and receiving the temperature data.

 ## Troubleshooting